MicrosoftDocs/azure-docs/articles/confidential-computing/confidential-nodes-aks-get-started.md

 1. Azure [aks-preview extension](https://github.com/Azure/azure-cli-extensions/tree/master/src/aks-preview) minimum version 0.5.0
 1. Minimum of six **DC<x>s-v2** cores available in your subscription for use.
 By default, the VM cores quota for the confidential computing per Azure subscription 8 cores.
 If you plan to provision a cluster that requires more than 8 cores, follow [these](../azure-portal/supportability/per-vm-quota-requests.md) instructions to raise a quota increase ticket

-## CLI based preparation steps (required for add-on in preview - optional but recommended)
+## CLI-based preparation steps (required for add-on in preview - optional but recommended)
+Follow the below instructions to enable Confidential computing add-on on AKS.

-### Step 1: Installing the CLI pre-requisites
+### Step 1: Installing the CLI prerequisites

 To install the aks-preview 0.5.0 extension or later, use the following Azure CLI commands: